easyctf/writeups-2014/030-linux-basics-1.md

 - `echo` - similar to `print` in most programming languages.
 Typing `echo "hi"` will literally print the word "hi" to the screen.
 - `cd` - stands for change directory.
 When you execute a command, you are always doing so from a specific directory.
 To change the directory, type cd and whichever directory you want to go to.

-In the first problem, we'll learn about a function called ls.
+In the first problem, we'll learn about a function called `ls`.
 Log in to the web shell, and type `cd /problems/ls` to get started.